-I was born in the early 1970s in Lublin, the largest city in south-eastern Poland; a city which for a short time was the headquarters to the first socialist Provincial Government of the Polish Republic in December 1944.
+I was born in the early 1970s in Lublin, the largest city in south-eastern Poland; a city which for a short time was the headquarters of the first socialist Provincial Government of the Polish Republic in December 1944.

 In the early years of the socialist era the government introduced a number of socialist policies, one of which removed the crown from the eagle’s head in the Polish emblem.
 For many centuries the eagle with a crown on its head was the symbol of Poland’s sovereignty.
 The crown wasn’t re-instated until 1989.
 Therefore, throughout my childhood I only saw an eagle without a crown in all classrooms at my school.

 In my year there was a boy whose father was held in prison for many years because of his political views and opposition to the socialist government.
 The father’s absence at parents’ evenings was not considered to be unusual, as everybody simply accepted this as part of our day-to-day lives, and no questions were asked.

 Throughout the school year, the school held a plethora of assemblies in honour of different socialist celebrations, for example the October Revolution and May Day (1st May).
 Attendance was compulsory and absences were recorded.